ReferenceCLI Reference

 Tables

-• Without --connection-id: lists all tables with table, synced, last_sync.
+• Without --connection-id: lists all tables across connections with table, synced, last_sync.

 • With --connection-id: includes column details (column, data_type, nullable).